 Effective leaders know that to build trust they must deliver on promises and commitments.
 Those who overpromise and underdeliver quickly become seen as disingenuous or worse, a fraud.
 Respect and belief in someone can’t develop in conditions of disappointment and low morale.
-But, when a leader shows consistency and proves their words have value, trust grows.
+But, when a leader shows consistency and proves their words have value, trust in the workplace grows.

 2. Quickly admit and amend mistakes when they’re made.

 As a leader, there will be times when you drop the ball and disappoint people.
 Failure is a part of life.
 An important aspect of building trust is ownership of errors.
 When a person in power can’t admit their role in a mistake or point fingers at other people, they automatically withdraw from their trustworthy account.
 This is because they’re not acting with accountability, and therefore integrity.
 As best-selling author and world-famous speaker Simon Sinek once said, “Trust has two dimensions: competence and integrity.
 We will forgive mistakes of competence.
 Mistakes of integrity are harder to overcome.”